january3/vtree2/README.md

 ## TODO/PROBLEMS

 - write a manual in the main vignette \[——\| \] 85% complete
+- summaries_vt and summaries_vt_df - that is clunky, maybe as_df option
+  or smth?
 - the nodes of the diagrammer are adjusted to the size of the labels.
 We could do that, actually.
 I think it doesn’t look so good, but OK.
 - vtree constructors take only character or factor variables: ~~build in